MicrosoftDocs/SupportArticles-docs/support/azure/general/secure-file-exchange-transfer-files.md

 - In Europe, Secure File Exchange will physically create the workspace in Europe.
 - In the United States, Secure File Exchange will physically create the workspace in the United States.
-- In any other country, Secure File Exchange will find the closest location to the Microsoft Support Professional that's creating the workspace, and that's where the workspace will be physically created.
+- In any other country, Secure File Exchange will find the closest location to the Microsoft Support Professional that's creating the workspace.
+And it's where the workspace will be physically created.

 ## The endpoints that are required to be open on your intranet